 And now, here we are.

-And now, I have to ask, what will we do with this freedom?
 What will we do with this power, this vision, this new life?
 What will we do on this day alone?
 This next hour?
 How will we not waste this new life?
 How?
+How will we prove ourselves worthy of this fantastically unbridled and brilliant second chance at life?

 “I would like to go for a ride with you, have you take me to stand before a river in the dark where hundreds of lightning bugs blink this code in sequence: right here, nowhere else!
 Right now, never again!” —Amy Hempel, “Tumble Home”